 I took a job as general counsel for the private equity group with Lehman Brothers (because what could go wrong at a giant investment bank) in 2005.
 While I was there the business grew exponentially and scaled its operation across the globe.
 We invested institutional capital in private equity and venture capital funds so I was able to see the best and brightest investors in the world at work every day.
 Following the bankruptcy and the 18 hour days in total chaos I stayed for a few years before I decided to do what I really love which is working with entrepreneurs that put everything on the line for their companies.
 Nothing is more inspiring or humbling than working with these amazing people.

 On the personal side I have three daughters, one is at the University of Texas on the way to becoming a teacher, one is at Oklahoma University with a plan to get a plan, and the youngest is in Lovejoy ISD for four more years with plans to conquer the world.
 Obviously, I am going to be working to pay for college and weddings for the rest of my life.
-I am married to my high school girlfriend who continues to put up with my craziness for some unknown reason.
 I also am a hack photographer.
 I took the background pics on this website in the hope that my accountant will let me write off vacations, camera gear and maybe the cost of the kids?
-I also am a rabid Nebraska Cornhuskers fan and may be a bit grumpy on Mondays after a loss, you have been warned.
+Most importantly, I am a rabid Nebraska Cornhuskers football fan and may be a bit grumpy on Mondays after a loss, you have been warned.